Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 ## Changes When Switching to an Explicit Workflow Bootstrap

 This changes how systems are injected and ordered in the world.
-Attribute ordering is reserved for your top-level groups, which then explicitly specify the systems and groups they update and the order they update them.
+Attribute ordering is reserved for Unity systems and your top-level groups (`RootSuperSystems`), which then explicitly specify the systems and groups they update and the order they update them.

 This is an opinionated feature that some people like and some don’t.
 A big misconception is that you have to use it.
 You don’t.
 The framework works with or